cpplain/launch-school-core-curriculum/rb101/lesson_2/pseudocode-practice.md

 END
 ```

-2. a method that takes an array of strings and returns a string that is all those strings concatenated together
+2. A method that takes an array of strings and returns a string that is all those strings concatenated together.

 ```text
 START